Implementing Particle Swarm Optimization from Scratch in R

 3. Social Learning Rate (c2)

-• Low values: Particles explore independently
+• Low values: Particles maintain greater independence in exploration